williballenthin/process-forest/readme.md

 purpose
 =======

-`process-trees` is a tool that processes Microsoft Windows EVTX event logs that contain process accounting events and reconstructs the historical process heirarchies.
+`process-forest` is a tool that processes Microsoft Windows EVTX event logs that contain process accounting events and reconstructs the historical process heirarchies.
 That is, it displays the parent-child relationships among programs.